Xcrypto1111/nodepay/README.md

 ### 2. `proxy.txt` (Optional)

-Only required if you choose to use proxies when running the bot.
+Only required if you choose to use proxies when running the script

 - Add your proxy details in `proxy.txt`.
 Each line should have the format: